Build Introduction

 Welcome to the guide for the

 Upheaval Barbarian!
 Sunder the earth beneath your enemy’s feet and crush demons with rocks from half a screen away.
-This build will sear the flesh off your enemies with blazing heat and magma, making an enjoyable playstyle for Barbarian enthusiasts.
+This build will sear the flesh off your enemies with blazing heat and blood, making an enjoyable playstyle for Barbarian enthusiasts that want something a bit different from standard smashing hammer builds.

 Strengths and Weaknesses